TFS 2017 | Team Services

 How a concurrent pipeline is consumed

-For example, a Team Services account has one concurrent pipeline.
+For example, consider a Team Services account that has only one concurrent pipeline.
 This allows users in that account to run only one build or release at a time.
 When additional builds and releases are triggered, they are queued and will wait for the previous one to complete.

 A release requires a concurrent pipeline only when it is being actively deployed to an environment.
 Waiting for an approval or a manual intervention does not consume a concurrent pipeline.